Random Wheeler Automata: Counting Wheeler DFAs

 Using the inclusion-exclusion principle, we obtain

 Therefore

-and our claim follows. \end{proof}
+and our claim follows. \end{proof} }{}

-We can re-formulate Theorem \ref{th: number of WDFAs} by lifting the requirement that the alphabet $\Sigma$ is effective.
+\ArxivOrCr{We can re-formulate Theorem \ref{th: number of WDFAs} by lifting the requirement that the alphabet $\Sigma$ is effective.
 In order to do so, it is sufficient to fix as effective alphabet any nonempty subset of $\Sigma$.
-We immediately obtain:
+We immediately obtain: \begin{corollary} Let $\mathcal{\hat D}_{n, m, \sigma}$ denote the set of all WDFAs with set of nodes $[n]$ and $m$ transitions labeled from a fixed totally-ordered alphabet $\Sigma$ of cardinality $\sigma$, for which $1<2<\dots < n$ is a Wheeler order.
+Then: